flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 ![Vertex stage.](pipeline/vertex.png){.tab-float}

 This is an interesting section for this GPU in particular.
-At this stage, the GPU provides the ability to apply vertex transformations on our geometry.
+At this stage, the GPU provides the ability to apply vertex transformations to our geometry.
 We've already seen this feature with Flipper, but unlike that GPU, this one uses a **programmable engine**.
-Meaning that developers may specify which vertex operations are performed and how, as opposed to relying on a pre-defined program.
+This means that developers may specify which vertex operations are performed and how, as opposed to relying on a pre-defined program.
 Although, the NV2A can also operate in 'fixed' mode, if required.

 This stage is handled by a **Vertex Unit** and the NV2A features **two of them**.
 Each can load a program containing up to 136 instructions (also called **microcode**).
 This program is referred to as **vertex program** and it's loaded at runtime.
 A vertex program can perform the following operations [@graphics-koppelman]: